Wilisimple4u/DiscordBotDocker/docs/code.md

 Imports:
 Note: Not all imports will be used but in my current code.
-However they can be used to build upon it further.
+However they can be used to build upon it further. lol
 ```python

 ```